98zyx/Hetero-center-loss-for-cross-modality-person-re-id/README.md

 ## Tips:
 Because this is the first time I use Github to release my code, maybe this project is a little difficult to read and use.
 If you have any question, please don't hesitate to contact me (zhuyuanxin98@outlook.com).
 I will reply to you as soon as possible.

-Most of the code are borrowed by https://github.com/mangye16/Cross-Modal-Re-ID-baseline.
+Most of the code are borrowed from https://github.com/mangye16/Cross-Modal-Re-ID-baseline.
 I am very grateful to the author (@[mangye16](https://github.com/mangye16)) for his contribution and help.

 **If you think this project useful, please give me a star and cite the follow paper:**